Introduction

 Microscopic Fecal Examination to look for parasite eggs, protozoa, coccidia, giardia, blood, mucus etc.

-An Elisa Parvo test: especially if a young unvaccinated dog or if there is blood in the feces or colon.
+An antigen Parvo test: especially if a young unvaccinated dog or if there is blood in the feces or colon.

 Heliobacter test: Not routinely done in most cases but appropriate if chronic vomiting is the problem or if evidence of GI bleeding.